ankane/strong_migrations/README.md

 ## Bigint Primary Keys (Postgres & MySQL)

 Rails 5.1+ uses `bigint` for primary keys to keep you from running out of ids.
-To get this in earlier versions of Rails, check out [this gem](https://github.com/Shopify/rails-bigint-primarykey).
+To get this in earlier versions of Rails, check out [rails-bigint-primarykey](https://github.com/Shopify/rails-bigint-primarykey).

 ## Additional Reading